MicrosoftDocs/win32/desktop-src/HyperV_v2/commitfailover-msvm-replicationservice.md

 ---
-Description: 'Commits the recovery snapshot that the InitiateFailover method has used for a failover.' ms.assetid: '05c27211-adc7-400a-83e2-81792ae7577f'
+Description: Commits the recovery snapshot that the InitiateFailover method has used for a failover. ms.assetid: 05c27211-adc7-400a-83e2-81792ae7577f
-title: 'CommitFailover method of the Msvm\_ReplicationService class'
+title: CommitFailover method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CommitFailover method of the Msvm\_ReplicationService class